CageCode/World-Food-Ecosystems/practical1/understandinggradients.md

 <br />

+Well done!
+You have succesfully retrieved the elevation and temperature data for the transect at a 1 kilometer resolution.
+This makes it possible to see the relationship between the two on a graph.

 ### Step 3.7: Do it yourself

 **Congrats: you are now able to reduce an image collection to an image and make nice plots: can you do the same for precipitation? **

+The temperature data, whose mean temperature of January you have visualized on the map in GEE, have very large values: why is that? (tip: look at the source link given in the table on GitHub that describes the data)

 <nav>